gordyt/vim/bundle/README.markdown

 See http://vim-scripts.org/vim/scripts.html for a list that connects the http://www.vim.org/scripts script number to the matching github repo!

+To remove a submodule you need to:

+1. Delete the relevant line from the .gitmodules file.
+1. Delete the relevant section from .git/config.
+1. Run git rm --cached path_to_submodule (no trailing slash).
+1. Commit and delete the now untracked submodule files.

 bufexplorer (submodule)
 *   http://www.vim.org/scripts/script.php?script_id=42